 Criminal Mischief Attorneys Passaic County, NJ

 Criminal mischief may sound like a description of some kids having fun on Halloween, but it is a very serious charge in New Jersey.
-Criminal mischief is generally an act which results in property damage as a result of trespassing or vandalism.
-Charges may be filed anywhere from a disorderly persons to a second degree criminal accusation.
+A criminal mischief is generally an act that results in property damage as a result of trespassing or vandalism.
+Charges may be filed anywhere from a disorderly person to a second-degree criminal accusation.
 Convictions of criminal mischief can result in jail time and heavy fines.

 At The Law Office of Del Sardo & Montanari, our criminal defense attorneys understand the serious implications of a criminal mischief charge.
 We have extensive experience defending clients charged with criminal wrongdoing in New Jersey towns including Wayne, Paterson, Clifton, West Milford, Little Falls, Woodland Park, and the greater Passaic County area.
 Lean on our experience to protect your legal rights and seek to reduce or dismiss charges levied against you or a loved one.

 Call our office today for a free and confidential consultation with a member of our criminal defense legal team to discuss your criminal mischief case and we can best serve you.

 Criminal Mischief Definition N.J.S.A.
 2C:17-3 Paterson, NJ Property Damage Lawyers

 According to New Jersey Revised Statutes Section 2C:17-3, an individual may be considered guilty of criminal mischief if he or she does one of the following:

 - Purposefully and knowingly inflicts damage onto a tangible property of another party due to the reckless or negligent employment of fire, explosives, or other dangerous actions as per subsection a. of N.J.S.2C:17-2.